TheDigitalFrontier/spotify-playlist-generation/docs/data_preparation.md

 ## Enriching a Song's Musical Features

 Our recommendation hypothesis is that song features provide a data-based way of determining similarity and thus good matches to our seed songs.
-We leverage Spotify's open API to retrieve this musical features and enrich it into our dataset.
+We leverage Spotify's open API to retrieve this musical features and enrich it into our dataset using Spotipy, a lightweight Python library that allows us to authenticate to Spotify and query a large number of features on the song, artist, and album.

 To keep Spotify API requests reasonable, we randomly selected 200,000 playlists (out of the total 1,000,000).
 Across these 200,000 playlists, we have 1,003,760 unique songs.
 We pull the data listed below for songs, artists, and albums from the Spotify API.
 Descriptions here are directly from [Spotify API reference documentation](https://developer.spotify.com/documentation/web-api/reference/).